syi4/playwright-testbot/README.md

 * Playwright has its own built in test runner so I thought to myself why don't I try writing some UI tests on my own site.

-# Description

-This bot executes login / register / post form submissions.

-UI testing for the login and register page.